markabrahams/node-net-snmp/README.md

     - oid
     - providerName
     - value
+  - additional members, if provider's type is Table
+    - row (array of row index values)
+    - column

 - getEndOfMibView
   - Issued when a GetNext or GetBulk request is issued, and the end of